bkevelham/unity-avatar-generation/Readme.md

 ## Some remarks

 The sample was created because Unity's documentation contains very little information on how to use their API, nor does it supply a sample to the best of my knowledge.
-On various sites users have expressed that they are unable to use the API, or that it gives the non-functional results.
+On various sites users have expressed that they are unable to use the API, or that it gives them non-functional results.

-### Invalid AABB
+### Invalid AABB errors

 Some users report errors such as the following when applying an animation to their generated Avatar: